 Get Behind the Wheel at the Porsche Experience Center

 Located near Atlanta’s airport, the Porsche Experience Center was built with the thrill of the drive in mind.
-As a result, the Porsche Driving Experience is perfect for when you want to treat yourself or someone you love to an ultra-luxurious experience.
-You’ll get one-on-one instruction from a driving coach and plenty of time on the 1.6-mile circuit track.
-From the kick plate to the off-road circuit, this course will allow you to experience firsthand just what makes Porsche so special.
+As a result, the Porsche Driving Experience is perfect for a treat.
+You’ll get one-on-one instruction from a driving coach.
+In addition, you’ll have plenty of time on the 1.6-mile circuit track.

 If you’re a nature-lover: